monster-js/monster-js/docs/main-concept/child-to-parent-data-flow.md

 ## Summary

-In Weco JS, passing data from a child component to a parent component can be easily achieved by:
+In Monster JS, passing data from a child component to a parent component can be easily achieved by:

 * Defining a callback function in the parent component to handle data.
 * Passing the callback function to the child component as a prop.